FAMILY LINE AND HISTORY

 Jun 12, 1950: Burial of Myrtle Ann Sevenau in Children’s Perpetual Care section sec 3130, Holy Cross Catholic Cemetery in Colma, San Mateo Co., California

-Note: the baby was re-interred May 29, 1979 and buried with her mother Velma Sevenau in Holy Cross Cemetery, St. Michael’s sec, row 21, grave 35, in Colma, San Mateo Co., California
+Note: the baby was re-interred May 29, 1979 and buried with her mother Velma in Holy Cross Cemetery, St. Michael’s sec, row 21, grave 35, in Colma, San Mateo Co., California

 1951: Velma Sevenau with sons Steve and Bob in Golden Gate Park, San Francisco: